Copyright ©2019 Grapevine Essex • Registered Charity Number 1151261 • All rights reserved

 Supporting people with learning disabilities

-Grapevine Essex was founded in January 2012 by Jackie Holland and Vanessa Hellier.
-We celebrated our 6th anniversary in January 2017 and now have 180 members.
+Grapevine Essex was founded in January 2012 by Jackie Holland and Vanessa Hellier and we now have nearly 180 members.

 We achieved charity status as a Charitable Incorporated Organisation in March 2013.
-In accordance with charity regulations, we have a Board of Trustees, who are responsible for the governance of the group.
+In accordance with charity regulations, we have a Board of Trustees, who are responsible for the governance of the charity.

 We are honoured to have Peter Turrall MBE as our President, and Lord Petre, Lord Lieutenant of Essex as our Patron.